seanderson/lexical-simplification/README.md

 * newsela - the directory that contains texts from Newsela corpus in various formats.
 The same directory houses data about alignments.
 See README.md inside the directory for details.

-* googleNGrams - google ngrams.
-Year???
+* googleNGrams - Web 1T 5-gram Version 1 2006 (Google Inc.)

 * stanford-parser-full-2015-12-09 - is exactly what it says